anshu-c8NETed/NoiRhythm/README.md

 # NoiRhythm
-NoiRhythm - A perosnalized responsive music streaming web application that delivers a sleek listening experience inspired by Spotify and YouTube Music.
+NoiRhythm - A perosnalized responsive and interactive music streaming web application that delivers a sleek listening experience inspired by Spotify and YouTube Music.
 Built using HTML, CSS, and JavaScript.

-**Step 1: Organize Your Music Files**
+###Step 1: Organize Your Music Files

 Create a songs folder in your project directory
 Inside the songs folder, create individual playlists folders with descriptive names (e.g., "Rock Classics", "Chill Vibes", "Workout Mix")